deengames-prototypes/Hatchling/README.md

-Hatchling
+Planetoid
 =========

+Planetoid is a roguelike built in Ruby.
+It's built on Hatchling, which is a roguelike library (and Ruby gem).

-A hatchling roguelike game library/engine for Ruby.
-Provides some useful functionality:
+Hatchling provides some useful functionality:

-- Cross-platform, full-colour display
+- Uniform display for colour across platforms (Windows/Linux)
 - Entity/component system
 - Data-driven architecture

+You can easily create your own roguelikes using Hatchling; Planetoid is the first such game.